 Nestle eyes Columbia Gorge spring to bottle water.
 Nestle's latest proposal for its first Northwest bottling plant is for Cascade Locks, in the verdant Columbia Gorge, where the logistics appear favorable -- and the reception has been anything but hostile.

-5. Columbia River Future Project (contact: John Osborn email@example.com)
+5. COLUMBIA RIVER FUTURE (contact: John Osborn email@example.com)

 The historic, massive hydrologic re-engineering of the Columbia River via dams and irrigation projects transformed the world's greatest salmon river into what historian Richard White has described as "the organic machine".
 In 2006 Washington State enacted a new law to "aggressively pursue" new dams and other water projects, unleashing a small army of dam planners in the state's part of the Columbia River watershed.

 In response to the latest onslaught of new dam proposals in eastern Washington, Sierra Club has undertaken the Columbia River Future Project: in the face of climate change, the future of the Columbia River rests with sensible and affordable water solutions.

 Given the costs of maintaining our nation's existing dams (and the billions of dollars in backlog maintenance), solutions to water scarcity in the Columbia River watershed will be with addressing water demand through adopting stringent water efficiency standards, metering water use, transitioning to appropriate crops, and aggressively implementing water conservation measures.
 On the water supply side of the equation, the water supplies will be enhanced by protecting forested watersheds, restoring floodplains, and (where appropriate) storing water in low-impact storage projects such as aquifer recharge.

 Current conservation advocacy for the Columbia River and its tributaries include:

 - Yakima River (link)

 We are also providing support for the two active Sierra Club Groups in eastern Washington: